TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-09-03-how-apigen-survived-its-death.md

 ## Step 3: Replace Reflection

-Package was picked, the <strike>fun</strike> hell was about to begin.
+All right, package picked!
+The <strike>fun</strike> hell was about to begin.

 Imagine your whole application uses everywhere a package, that got stuck 4 PHP versions ago.You feel it more and more.
 Everyday you need to patch it, because there are other packages that are up-to-date.
 You know, like PHP itself.

-My past me in 2014 (when I maintained the ApiGen) knew I had to start [interface everything](https://ocramius.github.io/blog/when-to-declare-classes-final/) luckily for my present me.
+When I maintained the ApiGen in 2014, I felt I should [interface everything](https://ocramius.github.io/blog/when-to-declare-classes-final/) - thank you for that *past me*.
 All reflection classes were interfaced, and there was somewhat of a bridge between TokenReflection (the old package) and ApiGen value objects for Reflections.

 Still, I could not drop all old reflections without having prepared all new ones.